seek-oss/braid-design-system/lib/components/Columns/Columns.migration.md

 ## Migrating from `AsidedLayout`

-If the `size` being used previously was a percentage, migrating should be a matter of identifying the closest supported `size`, eg. `30%` may change to `1/3`.
+If the `size` being used previously was a percentage, migrating should be a matter of identifying the closest supported `width`, eg. `30%` may change to `1/3`.

 ### Before